BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: Conclusion

 \section{Conclusion}

 This paper proposes the Localized Bipartite Match Graph Attention Q-Learning (BMG-Q), a novel effective, scalable, and robust MARL algorithm framework tailored for large-scale ride-pooling order dispatch.
 By integrating localized bipartite match within the MDP of the ride-pooling system, we developed GATDDQN as a novel MARL backbone to accurately capture the dynamic interactions among agents in the large-scale ride-pooling order dispatch systems.
 Enhanced by gradient clipping and localized graph sampling, our GATDDQN improves scalability and robustness for very large-scale system, while the inclusion of a posterior score function in ILP captures the online exploration-exploitation trade-off and assists to reduce potential overestimation bias of agents.
-Through extensive experiments and validation, we show that BMG-Q demonstrates a superior performance in both training and operations of thousands of vehicle agents, outperforming benchmark RL frameworks by around 10\% in accumulative rewards and showing a significant reduction in overestimation bias by over 50\% while maintaining robustness and effectiveness amidst task variations and fleet size changes.
-Potential enhancements to our framework could be achieved by extending its application to multimodal/intermodal transportation systems~\cite{feng2022coordinating,singh2021distributed}.
-Additionally, refining the framework by integrating BMG-Q learning with KL-control methods~\cite{jaques2017sequence} or conducting a more thorough theoretical analysis and proof of the underlying MDP may bring significant further advancements~\cite{schulman2017proximal}.
+Through extensive experiments and validation, we show that BMG-Q demonstrates a superior performance in both training and operations of thousands of vehicle agents, outperforming benchmark RL frameworks by around 10\% in accumulative rewards and showing a significant reduction in overestimation bias by over 50\% while maintaining robustness and effectiveness amidst task variations and fleet size changes. \blue{Future extensions of our BMG-Q framework could explore applications in multimodal transportation systems~\cite{hu2025coordinating}, power system operations~\cite{qu2022scalable}, and other spatial-temporal decision games~\cite{WANG2025112711}, leveraging its inherent strengths in handling diverse network topologies and multi-agent interdependence across these domains.}